atalafha/atalafha.github.io/_pages/about.md

 Contact and Collaboration
 ======

-Feel free to reach out to me for any collaborations, academic discussions, or questions about my research at talafha at talafha (at) b g s u (dot) e d u.
+Feel free to reach out to me for any collaborations, academic discussions, or questions about my research at atalafha (at) s t e d w a r d s (dot) e d u.
 You can also explore my research and projects on my GitHub profile.
 [GitHub profile](atalafha.gitub)